EvanWen036/DecodeBCI/docs/README.md

 One of the difficulties of working with EEG recordings in a machine learning context is that each recording will often have dozens or hundreds of channels.
 However, despite the dimensionality being high oftentimes there aren't be a sufficient number of samples since EEGs are not often released into publicly available datasets.
 This leads to situations where the dimensionality can exceed the number of training samples ("small-n, large-p").
 The SVM classifier handles this situation gracefully because the complexity of its decision boundary depends on the margin width and the number of support vectors, not directly on the total feature count.
 In practice, even when the dimensionality far exceeds the number of training samples, the margin-maximization principle prevents overfitting and yields a classifier that is able to generalize well.
 This is in contrast to other classifiers which would develop a complicated decision statistic, leading to overfitting.

+## Potential Applications of this Approach

+By leveraging advanced pattern‐recognition techniques, machine learning can detect subtle alterations in EEG waveforms that often precede overt clinical symptoms, enabling earlier and more accurate diagnosis of disorders like epilepsy or traumatic brain injury [^15].
+Automated, real‐time ML pipelines could continuously monitor patients—alerting clinicians to emergent events, reducing labor‐intensive review of long EEG recordings, and improving patient safety.
+Furthermore, combining EEG‐based biomarkers with ML‐driven prognostic models would allow truly personalized treatment plans, tailoring medication regimens or neuromodulation protocols to each individual’s unique neural signature.
+In research settings, perfected ML-EEG analysis would accelerate our understanding of brain network dynamics, opening the door to novel therapeutic targets and biomarkers not only for neurological diseases but also for psychiatric and cognitive disorders.

 # Mathematical Formulation

 ## Support Vector Machines